withastro/roadmap/proposals/0033-data-collections.md

 # Background & Motivation

 Content collections are restricted to supporting `.md`, `.mdx`, and `.mdoc` files.
-This is limiting for other forms of data you may need to store, namely raw data formats like JSON.
+This is limiting for other forms of data you may need to store, namely raw data formats like JSON or YAML.

 Taking a blog post as the example, there will likely be author information thats reused across multiple blog posts.
 To standardize updates when, say, updating an author's profile picture, it's best to store authors in a standalone data entry.